rauzansumara/face-mask-detection-based-on-mobilenetv2/README.md

 <img src="https://raw.githubusercontent.com/rauzansumara/face-mask-detection-based-on-mobilenetv2/master/images/training.png" width="500">

-- Import a HTML file and watch it magically convert to Markdown
-- Drag and drop images (requires your Dropbox account be linked)
-- Import and save files from GitHub, Dropbox, Google Drive and One Drive
-- Drag and drop markdown and HTML files into Dillinger
-- Export documents as Markdown, HTML and PDF

 ## Implement Model on Selected instances of Images
 we provided two examples of images to evaluate the model.
 After running the model following results were obtained: